We make the following statement in compliance with section 54(1) of the Modern Slavery Act 2015 (the Act).

-This statement is for our financial year ending 5 April 2016.
+This statement is for our financial year ending 5 April 2017.

 Follow this link for information about us: /about-us

-We have 613 people working with us made up of partners, employed lawyers, employed support staff and administrative staff provided to us by third parties.
+We have 662 people working with us made up of partners, employed lawyers, employed support staff and administrative staff provided to us by third parties.

 We do not consider our business activities to pose a high risk of modern slavery.
-In terms of our supply chain, we consider the risk factors to be territory and whether they are a significant supplier of people.
+In terms of our supply chain, we consider the risk factors to be territorial and whether they are a significant supplier of people.

-Risk will be responsible for monitoring compliance with the Act and, where external reporting is necessary, that will be undertaken by risk.
+The risk and compliance team will be responsible for monitoring compliance with section 54 of the Act and, where external reporting is necessary, that will be undertaken by that team.

-Risk will be responsible for reviewing whether these policies are achieving the aims of the Act and developing further policies, training and guidance where necessary.
+The risk and compliance team will be responsible for reviewing whether these policies are achieving the aims of section 54 of the Act and developing further policies, training and guidance where necessary.

 This statement has been approved by the firm’s management board, who will review and update it annually.